The Maxx: Spirit animals

 One of the dominant concepts of The Maxx is that every human being has a spirit animal, which is linked to the person during a pivotal moment in their life.
-Julie's spirit animal is a rabbit.
-When she was very young, Julie rescued a dying rabbit that lay in the road in front of her house (as seen in The Maxx #12).
-Julie later witnessed her mother bludgeoning the rabbit to death with a shovel to put it out of its misery.
-This traumatic event linked the rabbit to Julie's subconscious.
-Julie projects the rabbit onto Dave as she tries to take care of him like the rabbit she was unable to save.
-Maxx, who is linked to Julie and her spirit animal, worries that, if he removes his mask, he will find the head of a rabbit beneath it.
+Julie's spirit animal is a rabbit, which she gained after rescuing a dying rabbit as a child.
+Julie later witnessed her mother bludgeoning the rabbit to death with a shovel to put it out of its misery, which linked the rabbit to Julie's subconscious.

 Sarah's spirit animal is a horse.
 In the latter half of the series, this spirit animal manifests itself as Norbert, a homeless man she takes pity on.

 Isz

-The main inhabitants of The Outback, the Isz are small, eyeless beings with egg-shaped bodies, arms and legs, about as large as housecats.
-The omnivorous white Isz of the Outback become cannibalistic black Isz when brought into the real world.
-They are stronger, faster, and have sharper teeth than white Isz.
-However, in one instance, a single White Isz was able to cross over into the real world unchanged when there was a small punctured hole in an alley wall that directly connected both realities.
-The Black Isz proceeded to torture their less aggressive kin after its initial mission had been completed, showing the completely opposite degrees of aggression the two types exhibit.
-The Black Isz can assume different appearances depending on the clothes they wear, and their intent.
-If an Isz is dressed as an elderly woman, it appears as such to anyone who does not know already that it is an Isz.
-In the latter part of the series, Sara's Isz appear as pink, flying, eyeless fairies that explode if not kept in water.
+The main inhabitants of the Outback, the Isz are small, eyeless beings with egg-shaped bodies.
+The white Isz of the Outback become cannibalistic black Isz when brought into the real world.
+In one instance, a White Isz was able to cross over into the real world unchanged through a small hole in an alley wall that connected both realities.
+The Isz in Sara's Outback are pink, flying, eyeless fairies that explode if not kept in water.